jbk2/todo-list-js/README.md

 - Add a delete todoList button
   - must remove the list from the Dom
   - must remove the list from localStorage

+- Add a clickable list title index in sidebar

+- Build a full list modal view, accessible by clicking on list body.
+- Enable expansion of todoItem, by clicking on todoItem title.